Rose, Cpl. Willard

 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

-The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
+The tanks formed a new defensive line known as the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
 Weeden Petree’s platoon lost a tank.
-It was at this time that D Company lost all its tanks, except one, because the bridge they were supposed to cross had been destroyed.
+It was at this time that D Company, 192nd, lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
 The company commander, Capt.
-Jack Altman, had the tanks disable but he could not bring himself to totally destroy the tanks.
-He hoped the tanks would be recovered.
-The Japanese repaired them and used them on Bataan a few days later.
-The sergeant of the one tank, that had not abandoned his tank, found a place to ford the river a few hundred yards from the bridge.
-He got his tank driver, with a gun pressed to the back of the man’s head, to ford the river.
-The tank commander was awarded the Silver Star.
+Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
+The sergeant of the one tank, which had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
+The tank commander received the Silver Star for saving the tank.

-The night of January 6/7 the 194th, covered by the 192nd, crossed the bridge over the Culis Creek and entered Bataan.
-After they had crossed, they covered the 19nd’s withdrawal.
-The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
+On the night of January 6, the 194th crossed the bridge over the Culis Creek, covered by the 192nd, and entered Bataan.
+After they had crossed, they covered the 192nd’s withdrawal making the 192nd the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
 This was the beginning of the Battle of Bataan.
 At this time, the food rations were cut in half.
 It was at this time that the tank companies were reduced to three tanks each.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements.

 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”